timlukins/pylcs/README.md

 A Python interface to [Learning Classifier Systems](http://code.ulb.ac.be/dbfiles/HolBooCol-etal2000lcs.pdf).

-Implemented underneath in C++ and integraged via Cython. *Currently there is a memory leak issue*.
+Implemented underneath in C++ and integraged via Cython.

 Here is an example solving the 6-multiplexer problem (i.e. first 2 bits = index of value held in last 4 bits)...